 The Forwarding Address (Virtual Mailbox Option #1)

-My first Dallas address, the which is the virtual address for my business from Traveling Mailbox, turned out to be a UPS store.
+My first Dallas address, which is the virtual address for my business from Traveling Mailbox, turned out to be a UPS store.

 IMPORTANT LESSON #1